Spadina Avenue

 Spadina Avenue (/spəˈdaɪnə/, less commonly /spəˈdiːnə/) is one of the most prominent streets in Toronto, Ontario, Canada.
 Running through the western section of downtown, the road has a very different character in different neighbourhoods.

 Spadina Avenue runs south from Bloor Street to the Gardiner Expressway, just north of Lake Ontario.
-Lower Spadina Avenue continues the last block to the lake after the expressway.
-Another street named Spadina Road continues north from Bloor, but with new street address numbering starting over at zero.
-For much of its extent, Spadina Road is a less busy residential road (especially north of Dupont Street and the railway track underpass).
+Lower Spadina Avenue continues the last block to the lake after the Gardiner.
+North of Bloor Street, the physical street continues as Spadina Road and this has new street address numbering starting over at zero.
+For much of its extent, Spadina Road is a less busy residential road (especially north of Dupont Street and the railway track underpass) than Spadina Avenue.

 Etymology

 Spadina Avenue is commonly pronounced with the i as /aɪ/ as in mine; the Spadina House museum on Spadina Road is always pronounced with the i as /iː/ as in ski.
 The name originated under the latter pronunciation, with the former a colloquialism that evolved as Spadina Avenue was extended from the wealthy neighbourhoods north of Bloor into the more working-class and immigrant areas to the south; for many years, the pronunciation difference served as a class marker.
 The /aɪ/ variation is now predominant among most Torontonians, to the point that in 2011 a minor controversy emerged when the Toronto Transit Commission's new automated announcement system pronounced the upcoming subway stop with /iː/.